weitzela/custom-chipenrich-locus-defs/README.md

 Rscript R/create-locus-defs.R
 ```

-**Tips to Curate the Repository for Personal Use**
+**Customizing the Respository for Your Needs:**
-- Add a new `genome-info/[genome-version]_seq-info.RData` if you would like to define locus definitions for genes outside of chromosomes 1-20, or create locus definitions for a different genome version
+- If you would like to define locus definitions for genes outside of chromosomes 1-20, or create locus definitions for a different genome version, add a new `genome-info/[genome-version]_seq-info.RData` file
 - Change the `genome_id` definition in the `R/create-locus-defs.R` file to match the one used in the seq-info filename
 - Update the list of possible entrez IDs, based on the pathway databases you plan to probe
+- Change the ensembl genome and/or version at the top of the `create-locus-defs.R` file

 ## References
 <a id="1">[1]</a>